AgentMetal

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches server status, plan, expiry, and bandwidth usage, and distinguishes itself from siblings like list_servers by focusing on a single server's details.
+The description clearly states the tool fetches a server's current status, plan, expiry, and bandwidth usage, which is a specific verb+resource+scope.
+It effectively distinguishes from sibling tools like list_servers (which lists servers) by focusing on a single server's details via the 'id' parameter.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.